 Phase 1b clinical trial was designed to evaluate safety, efficacy and durability of KSI-301 after multiple doses.
 Although the trials have yielded early evidence of safety, efficacy and durability, the data derive from a small number of subjects (a total of 113 as of October 10, 2019), and we expect that our pivotal trials will have materially different design parameters.
 For example, our Phase 1a and Phase 1b trials do not evaluate durability of KSI-301 across the planned 12-, 16- or 20- week dosing intervals in exactly the same manner as we are evaluating in our Phase 2 wet AMD trial.
 Promising results in preclinical studies and Phase 1 clinical trials of a drug candidate may not be predictive of similar results in later-stage preclinical studies or in humans during late-stage clinical studies.
 Our strategy for KSI-301 is based on our objective to demonstrate a meaningfully-differentiated durability profile compared to current anti-VEGF therapies and other products in development to treat retinal diseases.
-We may fail to achieve such differentiation, and even if our planned clinical trials of KSI-301.
+We may fail to achieve such differentiation, and even if our planned clinical trials of KSI-301 are successful, we may not be able to obtain labeled differentiation from such competitors and may fail to convince parties to switch to KSI-301.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical studies after achieving positive results in early-stage development, including early-stage clinical studies, and we cannot be certain that we will not face similar setbacks.
 These setbacks have been caused by, among other things, preclinical findings made while clinical studies were underway or safety or efficacy observations made in preclinical studies and clinical studies, including previously unreported adverse events.